 About the bacon.
 Feel free to substitute a BBQ Rib, a Slim Jim, beef jerky, or a celery stick.

-2) Mix or shake together the tomato juice, vodka, barbecue sauce, lime juice, Worcestershire, horseradish, hot sauce, salt, and pepper.
+2) Mix or shake together the V8 juice, vodka, barbecue sauce, lime juice, Worcestershire, pickle juice, horseradish, hot sauce, salt, and pepper.

 3) Pour the Meathead's Memphis Dust into a small plate like a coffee saucer and spread it out evenly.
 Take the lime wedge and run it around the rim of a tall (highball) glass to moisten it.
 Invert the glass and place it on the spice mix and twist it until the rim is well coated.

-4) Add about 5 cubes of smoked ice, pour the drink over the rocks, garnish with the bacon, and hang the lime wedge on the lip of the glass.
+4) Add the bacon first, then the smoked ice, pour the drink over the rocks, and hang the lime wedge on the lip of the glass.